Food as Medicine || Using the Five Flavours of Chinese Medicine

 There is a lot to cover when discussing the five flavours—this is just the beginning!
 Read on to get started and learn a few ways to use the flavours in your meals.

 SWEET – Most sweet foods are considered strengthening and harmonizing, and most fruits are considered more cleansing and cooling.
 Use natural sweet foods for cases of deficiency and weakness.
-As I mentioned above, sweet can used as the center piece of most meals, but remember too much can cause heaviness, and damp/mucus conditions.
+As I mentioned above, sweet can be used as the centrepiece of most meals, but remember that too much can cause heaviness and damp/mucus conditions.

-• Examples include: complex carbohydrates, root vegetables, beans, legumes, fruits, whole grains.
+• Examples include: complex carbohydrates, root vegetables, beans, legumes, fruits, and whole grains.

-PUNGENT – Pungent foods disperse Qi, so they’re very good at moving stagnation, and increasing circulation.
+PUNGENT – Pungent foods disperse Qi, so they’re very good at moving stagnation and increasing circulation.
 Some also cause sweating.
-Use these foods for sluggishness and to stimulate digestion.
-Many are also used for “external pathogens” like the common cold.
-Too much pungent can cause damage to many systems, specifically causing heat and dryness, so use caution if you tend toward feeling hot, or experience restlessness, insomnia, itchiness, or constipation.
+Use these foods to combat sluggishness and stimulate digestion.
+Many are also used for “external pathogens,” such as the common cold.
+Too much pungency can damage many systems, leading to heat and dryness; use caution if you tend to feel hot or experience restlessness, insomnia, itchiness, or constipation.

 • Examples include: onion, peppermint, fennel, cinnamon, radish, mustard greens, basil, ginger, rosemary

 SALTY – Salty foods are often cooling, moistening, softening, and detoxifying.
-Use these foods to support digestion and elimination, and to dissolve lumps, and congestion.
-Using too much of the salty flavor is common in the west.
+Use these foods to support digestion and elimination, and to dissolve lumps and congestion.
+Excessive use of salty flavour is common in the West.
 This can cause high blood pressure/hypertension, dehydration, and damage to body fluids and bones.
-It can also affect the Shen (spirit of the Heart) leading to aggression and rigidity.
+It can also affect the Shen (the spirit of the Heart), leading to aggression and rigidity.

 • Examples include: sea salt, seaweed, pork, celery, miso, soy sauce, barley, millet

 SOUR – Sour foods are considered contractive, and are generally cooling.
-Use these foods to preserve fluids when there is “leakage” such as sweating, diarrhea, and urinary dripping.
-Sour can also help digestion by aiding in the breakdown of heavy or greasy food.
-Remember though, too much sour can negatively affect the Liver leading to issues with the eyes, vision, and tendons and it’s generally contraindicated in cases of external pathogens (common cold etc.) as sour will draw the pathogen deeper into the body.
+Use these foods to help preserve fluids when there is “leakage,” such as sweating, diarrhea, or urinary dripping.
+Sour can also aid digestion by helping to break down heavy or greasy foods.
+Remember, however, that too much sour can hurt the Liver, leading to issues with the eyes, vision, and tendons.
+It’s generally contraindicated in cases of external pathogens (such as the common cold) as sour can draw the pathogen deeper into the body.

 • Examples include: lemon, lime, rosehip, rhubarb, sauerkraut, cranberry, grapefruit

-BITTER – Bitter foods are generally drying, and cooling.
-Use these foods to stimulate digestion and clear damp heat conditions like fever, inflammation, yeast overgrowth, yellow mucus, and high cholesterol.
-Most modern diets need more bitter flavor, but too much bitter can be damaging.
-Use caution with cold and weak people.
+BITTER – Bitter foods are generally drying and cooling.
+Use these foods to stimulate digestion and clear damp-heat conditions, such as fever, inflammation, yeast overgrowth, yellow mucus, and high cholesterol.
+Most modern diets require a more bitter flavour, but excessive bitterness can be damaging.
+Use caution with those who are cold and weak.

 • Examples include: alfalfa, bitter melon, chamomile, coffee, dandelion, parsley, romaine lettuce, rye